calimero100582/ignition-project-sourcecontrol-git/readme.md

 # Ignition Source Control Management Project
-The goal of this project is to be able to manage and version Ignition Source
+The goal of this project is to be able to manage and version Ignition's projects source files

 ## Task
 - [x]  Find Ignition data directory